billpmurphy/billpmurphy.github.io/README.md

-This is the personal website of Bill Murphy.
+This is the source for my personal website.
 You can find it [here](http://billpmurphy.github.io).